 Keep your eyes out: small, round, white patches

-Powdery mildew shows up as small, round, white or gray patches.
+Powdery mildew shows up as small, round, white, or gray patches.
 These patches often look like a fine fuzz or powder, giving it the name “powdery mildew”.
-These powdery patches are actually the thread-like mycelium that pierces the plant’s leaves.
+These powdery patches are the thread-like mycelium that pierces the plant’s leaves.

 These patches will usually appear on the tops of leaves first and move their way down to the lower leaves of the plant.
-As the infection progresses, mycelium will spread across the top of the leaf area, and on to the undersides of leaves, down stems, and can even penetrate fruit or flowers.
+As the infection progresses, the mycelium will spread across the top of the leaf area, and onto the undersides of leaves, down stems, and can even penetrate fruit or flowers.
 This can happen quickly, and what started small can feel like it is spreading before your very eyes.
-As the fungi spreads, you will notice the leaves begin to yellow, wilt, and sometimes brown.
+As the fungi spread, you will notice the leaves begin to yellow, wilt, and sometimes brown.

 Prevention is your best pest/disease management tool.
 For the best results, you should be treating your plants before you ever see a spot.